Hi-Rube/grunt-react-seajs/README.md

 ```merge``` is a array include files you want to merge
 ```single``` is a array include files you just want to translate and move

+feature I will create more options to choose.